Otto-G/HomeAutomation/README.md

  - [ ] Take picture of person ringing door bell and send email
  - [ ] If door is opened, take video of them entering/exiting and send email
    - [ ] Concerned about security with z-wave locks.
 May implement with simple switch

-Porch (Storage box for delivery)
- - [ ] When lid is opened, take video of porch
-   - [ ] Need to add box and everything else

 Turn off lights at night
  - [x] Turn off all interior lights when going to sleep